Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 ---
 layout: page
-title: Installing a Docker image of Kosmtik with Ubuntu or Windows
+title: Installing a Docker image of Kosmtik with Ubuntu, Windows or Mac
 comments: true
 permalink: /docker-kosmtik/
 rendering-note: this page is best viewed with Jekyll rendering